pojntfx/networked-linux-memsync/docs/notes.md

 - The static topology of this approach can be used to only ever require hashing on one of the destinations and the source instead of all of them
 - This way, we only need to push the changes to one component (the hub), instead of having to push them to each destination on their own
 - The hub simply forwards the messages to all the other destinations
+- Thanks to this support for a star-based archicture, file-based synchronization might be a good choice for highly throughput-constrained networks

 ### FUSE

-- FUSE does however also have downsides
+- FUSE also has downsides
-- It operates in user space, which means that it needs to do context switching
+- It operates in user space, which means that it needs to do context switching, esp. compared to a file system in kernel space
 - Some advanced features aren't available for a FUSE
 - The overhead of FUSE (and implementing a completely custom file system) for synchronizing memory is still significant
 - If possible, the optimal solution would be to not expose a full file system to track changes, but rather a single file